-After the recession, joint ventures were hotter than documentaries about corruption at investment banks.
-If you’ve been in real estate since then, you’ve probably entered into one at some point.
+After the recession, Joint Ventures were hotter than documentaries about corruption at investment banks.
+If you’ve been in real estate investing since then, you’ve probably entered into one at some point.

 A JV agreement is a contract between two or more parties that divides up the investment, the responsibilities, and the profits or losses.
 You know, an agreement.
 It’s for those entering into a one-time deal.
 You aren’t wining and dining here.
 You’re in and out fast for a quick and tidy profit.

-You can add the contractor to your s-corporation or LLC in order to share profits, but that can be a bad idea.
-If you don’t want to give up a permanent piece of your company, and there are a lot or reasons why you might not want to do that, a JV agreement will bridge can bridge the gap without giving away your firstborn.
+By the way, you can add a contractor to your S Corporation or LLC in order to share profits, but that can be a bad idea.
+If you don’t want to give up a permanent piece of your company (and there are a lot or reasons why you might not want to do that) a JV agreement will bridge can bridge the gap without giving away your firstborn.
 It is a collaborative contract between companies, rather than a permanent marriage.

-By creating a venture specific LLC the parties acquire some much needed liability protection.
+By creating a venture-specific LLC, all of the parties acquire some much-needed liability protection.